tartley/belter/README.md

 ## TODO

-* Add $@ to lint, unit.
-Can this work in makefile?
 * reqs.txt: git+git://github.com/sseemayer/Py2D.git#egg=Py2D
 * A ship has a body which describes a triangle
 * When added to the world, the ship's body is converted into a Glyph, which is